2025–26 OHL season

-The 2025–26 OHL season is the 46th season of operation (45th season of play) of the Ontario Hockey League.
-The league will play a 68-game regular season which began on September 18, 2025 and will conclude on March 22, 2026.
-The post-season will begin on March 26, 2026 and conclude in May 2026.
+The 2025–26 OHL season was the 46th season of operation (45th season of play) of the Ontario Hockey League.
+The league played a 68-game regular season which began on September 18, 2025, and concluded on March 22, 2026.
+The post-season began on March 26, 2026, and concluded on May 12, 2026.

-The team who wins the championship will win the J. Ross Robertson Cup and will represent the Ontario Hockey League at the 2026 Memorial Cup, which will be hosted by the Kelowna Rockets of the Western Hockey League.
-The tournament will be held at Prospera Place in Kelowna, British Columbia.
+The Kitchener Rangers won the J. Ross Robertson Cup and represented the Ontario Hockey League at the 2026 Memorial Cup, which was hosted by the Kelowna Rockets of the Western Hockey League.
+The tournament was held at Prospera Place in Kelowna, British Columbia.
+The Rangers won the Memorial Cup, as they defeated the Everett Silvertips in the final game of the tournament.

 Off-season

 Interleague schedule

 On June 3, the OHL and the Quebec Maritimes Junior Hockey League announced four interleague games between the two leagues.

-The Ottawa 67's will host the Gatineau Olympiques on January 16 at TD Place Arena before making the trip to Gatineau, Quebec to face the Olympiques at Centre Slush Puppie.
+The Ottawa 67's hosted the Gatineau Olympiques on January 16 at TD Place Arena before making the trip to Gatineau, Quebec to face the Olympiques at Centre Slush Puppie on January 17.
+The 67's won both games, winning the first game 2–1 in Ottawa, followed by a 5–3 win in Gatineau.

-The Sudbury Wolves will host the Rouyn-Noranda Huskies at the Sudbury Community Arena on January 14.
-The two clubs will faceoff again in Rouyn-Noranda, Quebec eleven days later at Aréna Glencore on January 25.
+The Sudbury Wolves hosted the Rouyn-Noranda Huskies at the Sudbury Community Arena on January 18.
+The two clubs played again in Rouyn-Noranda, Quebec a week later at Aréna Glencore on January 25.
+The Wolves won both games, winning the first game 5–3 in Sudbury, followed by a 4-3 overtime victory in Rouyn-Noranda.

 Rivalry week

-On June 13, the OHL announced its first ever OHL Rivalry Week, as it highlights intense matchups in a four-day window from October 16 until October 19.
-The matchups will feature a home-and-home between two familiar opponents.
+On June 13, the OHL announced its first ever OHL Rivalry Week, as it highlighted intense matchups in a four-day window from October 16 until October 19.
+The matchups featured a home-and-home between two familiar opponents.